ast-fortiss-tum/coverage-emse-24/README.md

 The oracle function(s) used need(s) to be specified inside the script in line 180.
 To create a customized oracle function you can use the Criticality class/interface from OpenSBT.
 When the script execution is finished, for each test oracle a new folder will be created with the name
 `<original_folder_name>_<oracle_function_name>`.
 Seed results are read by default from the folder named `results\analysis\multiseed\`.
 By default, a reference set using grid sampling with 10 samples per dimension will be generated.
 To modify the sampling resolution, update the variable [here](code/code-mnist/utils/sampling.py) in line 33.
-You can also provdide a reference set generated using a different sampling approach.
-The provided set should be compliant with the format given in the refence set file [here](TODO) and have to be place in the folder of a run.
+You can also provide a reference set generated using a different sampling approach.
+The provided set should be compliant with the format given in the refence set file [here](TODO) and have to be placed in the folder of a run.

 When the evaluation is finished, three files are generated:
 - `avg_combined`: This files holds the averaged CID and standard deviation results over all seed digits for the algorithms NSGA-II, NSGA-II-D and RS.